An Onion and Two White Chicks Sittin’ Around Talkin’

 read the rest here if you dare :D And don’t even bring up his comments about 48fps.
 LOL!
 Yes, I really am laughing.

 Dealing with the press is almost like a contact sport where you have to keep from getting boxed in and hopefully can emerge with no bruises, so I’m not really down on Connolly, and he may be more clever than he appears.
 It’s doubtful journalists or others will be on his back with questions about Tolkien when he comes with answers like those.
-LOL!
 I also appreciate the belly laugh he gave me this morning.
 But all of this has reminded me I’m so glad Richard Armitage is not an idiot.

 Dear Rich,